Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.45-blue.svg)](../../release-notes/4.45.md)

-The NLU Performance dashboard provides valuable insights into the performance of your virtual agent's natural language understanding (NLU) capabilities.
+The NLU Performance dashboard provides valuable insights into the performance of your AI Agent's natural language understanding (NLU) capabilities.
 It allows you to monitor and enhance message comprehension, Intent recognition, and execution efficiency.
 Moreover, it offers easy access to resources like the Intent Trainer for further performance improvement.

-More information regarding NLU and Intents you can find in the [NLU Overview](../../ai/empower/nlu/overview.md) article.
+You can find more information about our NLU and Intents in the [NLU Overview](../../ai/empower/nlu/overview.md) article.

-The NLU Performance data of your Agent is visualized in the following charts:
+The NLU Performance data of your AI Agent is visualized in the following charts:

 - [Indicators](#indicators)
 - [Bar charts](#bar-charts)
 - [Line charts](#line-charts)

-Charts display data based on the [global filter](../global-filters.md) settings.
+These charts display data based on the [global filter](../global-filters.md) and local filter settings.

 <figure>
   <img class="image-center" src="../../../_assets/insights/dashboards/nlu/NLU_dashboard.png" width="100%" />